willkg/everett/docs/components.rst

 Components can have configuration.
 It's important to be able to easily document this configuration.

-As such, everett includes a Sphinx extension that adds a ``autoconfig`` declaration for auto-documenting configuration for components.
+As such, Everett includes a Sphinx extension that adds a ``autoconfig`` declaration for auto-documenting configuration for components.

 .. automodule:: everett.sphinx_autoconfig